Strategic Legal Counsel for Businesses located in WA, OR, ID, & CO!

 If ICE conducts a raid, follow these steps:

-Stay Calm: Request to see a valid warrant and check its scope.
+Verify the Warrant: Request to see a valid warrant and confirm its scope before granting access.

 Limit Searches: Ensure agents stick to the areas specified in the warrant.